Health and Safety Planning

 Emergency Support Services at Queen’s University

-- The Assistant Director and International Student Advisor at the Queen’s University International Centre provide immigration and taxation assistance and act as advocates for international students/scholars on campus.
+- The International Student Advisers at the Queen’s University International Centre provide immigration and taxation assistance and act as advocates for international students/scholars on campus.

-- The Cross-Cultural Counselor provides support and guidance for international students.
+- The Cross-Cultural Counsellor provides support and guidance for international students.

 - Queen’s Campus Security and Emergency Services emergency number (613-533-6111) provides assistance 24 hours a day.